OpenIndiana/oi-docs/docs/dev/repo-cleanup.md

 mv repo.new repo
 ```

-## Tasks held on package server
+## Tasks held on the package server

-The procedure is essentially the same, we create new repository and transfer latest packages and custom scripts from old one there.
+The procedure is essentially the same, we create new repository and transfer latest packages and custom scripts from the old repository to the new one.
 Scripts mentioned here are partially used by rsync jobs to update repository and partially can be used by pkg server administrator to perform repository maintenance.

 You should start by creating new filesystem for the repository.